Varrier

-Varrier is a surname found amongst people in Kashmir, meaning prosperous in Kashmiri.
+Varrier is a surname found amongst people in Jammu and Kashmir in India, meaning prosperous in Kashmiri.
 Varrier is a Kashmiri Muslim name and was the name of the leaders in Islamabad, now known as Anantnag.
-The surname belonged to the wealthy merchants that had come from Iran for trade and the leaders of the area during the Mughal empire.
-Even in present day, Varriers own much of the property in Anantnag, Srinagar, and Uri.
+The surname belonged to the wealthy merchants that had come from Iran for trade and the leaders of the area during the Mughal Empire.
+Even in present day, Varriers own much of the property in Anantnag, Srinagar, and Uri in India.

 Khurshid Drabu Varrier, known as Khurshid Drabu, was a notable Varrier who was the first Muslim to be a judge in Britain, serving on immigration and asylum tribunals.
 He also played first-class cricket for the Jammu and Kashmir cricket team from 1963 to 1970 as an opening batsman.